Pantagrueliste/multi-saxon/README.md

 # multi-saxon
-Rapidly transform vast amounts of TEIXML files using the power of Saxon and multiprocessing
+Rapidly transform vast amounts of TEI XML files using the power of Saxon and multiprocessing